Company Details

 Customer Advisories: Free credit monitoring and identity theft protection offeredNo customer data accessed (per Workday)

-Advisories Provided: The company provides the following advisories to stakeholders and customers following an incident: were Notification Letters Sent To Affected Individuals Offering Free Credit Monitoring, , Free Credit Monitoring And Identity Theft Protection Offered, No Customer Data Accessed (Per Workday), , Public warning issued to Gmail users and Users advised to enable 2FA and review account security settings.
+Advisories Provided: The company provides the following advisories to stakeholders and customers following an incident: were Notification Letters Sent To Affected Individuals Offering Free Credit Monitoring, , Free Credit Monitoring And Identity Theft Protection Offered, No Customer Data Accessed (Per Workday) and .

 High Value Targets: Pii, Financial Data, Corporate Contracts,